root-project/root/interpreter/llvm/src/docs/GettingStarted.rst

 * Clang 3.5
 * Apple Clang 6.0
 * GCC 5.1
 * Visual Studio 2017

-The below versions currently soft-error as we transition to the new compiler versions listed above.
-The LLVM codebase is currently known to compile correctly with the following compilers, though this will change in the near future:

-* Clang 3.1
-* Apple Clang 3.1
-* GCC 4.8
-* Visual Studio 2017

 Anything older than these toolchains *may* work, but will require forcing the